 God is Father

-Fundamentally therefore, God as a Father longs for His children and deep in our hearts, this longing is reciprocated.
+God longs for His children as a Father.
+Deep in our hearts, we reciprocate this longing.

 The hardest, gladdest thing in the world is to cry Father! from a full heart . . . the refusal to look up to God as our father is the one central wrong in the whole human affair; the inability, the one central misery.John Eldredge, Fathered by God: Learning What Your Dad Could Never Teach